medical & health device components mold making is our another main section as to the business, and our mold building service includes:

 - Mouth Piece for Endoscope

-our medical device mold building includes new feature:automation.it is apparent that automation is not a new thing.
+our medical and health device mold building includes new feature:automation.it is apparent that automation is not a new thing.
 It is not an innovation; it is an evolution.
 Automation has been developing in plastic injection mold industry for many years, although it has been only in the last few years that there has been a pronounced effort by both small and large industry to automate.

 As more and more industries increase the degree of automation in their respective plants, there will be a continuing effort along the following lines: